FAQ

 Yes, both Android and iPhone owners do need an app to be installed to receive beacon notifications (i.e. to react in some way to being within range of a beacon).
 There are quite a few free versions available in the Play Store and App Store which I will introduce in a different section of this FAQ.

 Of course, you can also create your own app that will react to the presence of your beacon.
-We highly recommend the app-creating platform, MIT AI2, for anyone interested in learning how to create their own app.
+No special SDKs from us are needed.
+Any standard beacon scanning library will work with our beacons.

 Yes, definitely.
 In fact, these work much better than app-based projects since you have full control over the scanning behavior (whereas with an app, you are at the mercy of the smartphone's built-in processes).
 Here's one source for Rasberry Pi projects with beacons: Raspberry Pi IoT Projects: Prototyping Experiments for Makers

-The Blue Charm BC-037 will reliably broadcast up to 50 meters (165 feet) at its default settings.
+The Blue Charm BC-021 will reliably broadcast up to 90 meters at its default settings.
 Of course, as with all Bluetooth equipment, obstacles will shorten this distance.

 The Blue Charm BC-011 will reliably broadcast up to 90 meters (295 feet) at its default settings if your scanner/smartphone is BLE 5.0 compatible.
 If your scanner/smartphone is only BLE 4.0 compatible, then it will broadcast up to 50 meters (165 feet).
 Of course, as with all Bluetooth equipment, obstacles will shorten this distance.